Finding Alpha In Reliable Dividend Banks

 To contrast the size difference of the reliable dividend banks to the big brand banks that dominate Seeking Alpha pages, Table 2 provides asset and market cap data for the nation's 14 largest banks.
 Five of the large banks have market caps in excess of the $60 billion aggregate market cap of the 30 reliable dividend banks.

-Table 2 (6/10/2017.
-Source: Ycharts)
+Table 2 (6/10/2017; Source: YCharts)

 Many smaller banks operate under the radar and do not get the type of analyst or high-quality Seeking Alpha coverage common to the big banks.